Eugene32/Team-Profile-Generator/README.md

 - Fork or copy the whole directory.
 - Under console, command prompt, or terminal, change to directory where index.js is located.
 - Type 'npm i'.
+- Type 'npm install --save-dev jest'.
+This will install the JEST testing package.
 - Type 'node index.js' to start.

 ### Usage:
 - Can be used for any device.